Do I Stay or Do I Leave?

 As difficult as it may sound, waiting a while before making this important decision is often the best option.
-The betrayal of infidelity triggers a trauma-like response that can last from 6 to 8 weeks.
-During this period of time it is often difficult to think clearly making it unwise to make important life decisions.
+The betrayal of infidelity triggers a trauma-like response that can last from six to eight weeks.
+During this period of time, it is often difficult to think clearly, making it unwise to make important life decisions.
 Only after the initial trauma response has subsided can difficult decisions be addressed.
 Inviting wise counsel and resources to join you in the process of making those decisions may be profitable to you and your marriage.
 This is not a decision that should be made alone or impulsively.

 Finally, there is nothing more that you can do than attempt to fulfill the law of love that Jesus has given to each of us.
-Whatever your decision, to stay or to go, if your goal is to bless your spouse by pointing her or him to God you will have loved well.
+Whatever your decision, to stay or to go, you will have loved well if your goal is to bless your spouse by pointing her or him to God.